webfactory/piwik-bundle/README.md

 }
 ```

 Usage
 -----
 Somewhere in your views, right before the closing `</body>` tag, insert

 	{{ piwik_code() }}

+This will add the appropriate Piwik tracking code as [described in the API reference](http://developer.piwik.org/api-reference/tracking-javascript#where-can-i-find-the-piwik-tracking-code).

 Configuration
 -------------